akshayravikumar/blog/_posts/2020-07-03-counting-crosswords.md

 <img src="/blog/images/rows2.png" style="width:min(100%, 500px)">

-Here's the new algorithm:
+With that in mind, here's the new algorithm:

 1. Precompute valid rows.
 2. For every possible 8th row, find all valid 7th rows.
 3. For the 6th row, only consider rows that satisfy the three-letter minimum with rows 7 through 9.
 Continue this until the edge of the grid.
-Note that the first three rows have some special restrictions because they're near the edge of the grid.
+Note that the first three rows have special restrictions because they're near the edge of the grid.
 4. Do the DFS check.
 5. Check special conditions.